On the Variance of Neural Network Training with respect to Test Sets and Distributions: Abstract

 \section{Abstract}

 Typical neural network trainings have substantial variance in test-set performance between repeated runs, impeding hyperparameter comparison and training reproducibility.
-We present the following results towards understanding this variation.
-(1) Despite having significant variance on their test-\textit{sets}, we demonstrate that standard CIFAR-10 and ImageNet trainings have very little variance in their performance on the test-\textit{distributions} from which their test-sets are sampled, suggesting that variance is less of a practical issue than previously thought.
-(2) We present a simplifying statistical assumption which closely approximates the structure of the test-set accuracy distribution.
-(3) We argue that test-set variance is inevitable in the following two senses.
-First, we show that variance is largely caused by high sensitivity of the training process to initial conditions, rather than by specific sources of randomness like the data order and augmentations.
-Second, we prove that variance is unavoidable given the observation that ensembles of trained networks are well-calibrated.
-(4) We conduct preliminary studies of distribution-shift, fine-tuning, data augmentation and learning rate through the lens of variance between runs.
+In this work we present the following results towards understanding this variation.
+(1) Despite having significant variance on their test-\textit{sets}, we demonstrate that standard CIFAR-10 and ImageNet trainings have little variance in performance on the underlying test-\textit{distributions} from which their test-sets are sampled.
+(2) We show that these trainings make approximately independent errors on their test-sets.
+That is, the event that a trained network makes an error on one particular example does not affect its chances of making errors on other examples, relative to their average rates over repeated runs of training with the same hyperparameters.
+(3) We prove that the variance of neural network trainings on their test-sets is a downstream consequence of the class-calibration property discovered by \citet{jiang2021assessing}.
+Our analysis yields a simple formula which accurately predicts variance for the binary classification case.
+(4) We conduct preliminary studies of data augmentation, learning rate, finetuning instability and distribution-shift through the lens of variance between runs.